Hart Legacy Wrestling: Shows

 The promotion was announced in 2012, founded and had their first show in the Victoria Pavilion in 2013.

 In 2013 HLW held a show at the Stampede Pavilion named "Resurrection".
 The event starred wrestlers such as, Konnan, Chris Masters, Bobby Lashley, Trent Barreta, Samuray del Sol, The Super Smash Brothers, Cody Hall as well as IWGP Tag Team Champions Davey Boy Smith Jr. (David Hart Smith) and Lance Archer.
 The event had the final Canadian independent appearance of El Generico before his signing with WWE.
 It also featured a 12-man battle royale consisting mostly of local talent.
 Kevin Nash had to pull out of the event after his wife became ill.
 During the event wrestler Pete Wilson suffered a shoulder injury and was rushed to the ER.

 Harry Smith and Teddy Hart would have a rematch in 2014, after that Smith returned after performing in Japan.

-In September 2015 an event was held which featured a match for the NWA World Women's Title between Santana Garrett and Shojo Machiko which Garrett won.
+In September 2015 an event was held which featured a match for the NWA World Women's Championship between Santana Garrett and Shojo Machiko which Garrett won.
 It also featured two matches with Teddy Hart.

 In December 2015 the promotion held a Hopes & Ropes charity event at the Ranchmans Roadhouse in Calgary.
-The main event was a match between cousins Teddy Hart and David Hart Smith.
+The main event was a match between cousins Teddy Hart and David Hart Smith which ended in a 30 minute time limit draw.
 The event was put on together with the Aboriginal Friendship Centre of Calgary, the main event between Smith and Hart was for the Stu Hart Heavyweight Championship Belt.
 The event's goal was to raise money for anti-bullying and self-confidence programs for children.

-In February 2016 it was announced that the next event would be held on March 6, 2016 and that the main event would once again be Teddy Hart vs David Hart Smith.
+In February 2016 it was announced that the next event would be held on March 6, 2016, and that the main event would once again be Teddy Hart vs David Hart Smith for the vacant Stu Hart Heritage Title which ended in a 30 minute time limit draw.
 The event was again held at the Ranchmans Roadhouse.
-In July 2016 the company held an event called the Stu Hart Memorial Cup.
+In July 2016 the company held an event called the Stu Hart Memorial Cup at Ranchmans Roadhouse in which featured Davey Boy Smith Jr. defeating Chris Masters to win the Stu Hart Memorial Cup.

+In February 2020 a fifth event was held at The Back Alley in Calgary, Alberta, Canada that featured freelancer indie and ammeter pro wrestlers and also had an appearance by Ken Shamrock who was a manager for the winning wrestler in the main event.

-The promotion has events planned for 2020 before the COVID-19 pandemic.
+The promotion had further events planned for 2020 before the COVID-19 pandemic.